 Table 2 - Air Rifle Specifications Specification/Restriction

 Α Length of front sight tunnel 50mm/2 in.

-в Diameter of front sight tunnel 25mm/1 in.
+В Diameter of front sight tunnel 25mm/1 in.

 С Distance from center of the front sight ring or top of post to center of bore either directly above or offset.
 60mm/2.4 in.

 D Depth of fore-end 120 mm/4.7 in.

-Е Lowest point of pistol grip 160mm/6.4 in.
+E Lowest point of pistol grip 160mm/6.4 in.

 F Not used in Three-Position Air Rifle

 G Depth of curve of butt-plate (no hook butt-plate permitted) 20mm/0.8 in.

 н Heel to toe length of butt-plate 153mm/6.1 in.

 I Total thickness of fore-end 60mm/2.4 in.

 J1 Maximum distance (horizontal) of cheek piece from a vertical plane through the centerline of barrel 40mm/1.6 in.

-J2 Maximum distance of any part of the pistol grip from a vertical line through the center line of the barrel 60mm к Offset of the butt plate as measured from the left or right edge of the butt-plate to the butt- stock center (see note K below) 30 mm/1.2 in.
-L Trigger weight Free м Weight with sights (If the rifle is used in one or more positions with a removable fore-end and hand stop, it must be weighed as configured for the position where it weighs the most.)
+J2 Maximum distance of any part of the pistol grip from a vertical line through the center line of the barrel 60mm К Offset of the butt plate as measured from the left or right edge of the butt-plate to the butt-stock center (see note K below) e of the butt-plate to the butt- L Trigger weight Free М Weight with sights (If the rifle is used in one or more positions with a removable fore-end and hand stop, it must be weighed as configured for the position where it weighs the most.)
 5.5kg/12.125 lbs.
-N The front sight may not extend beyond the muzzle extension to the muzzle (barrel weight, sight extension to the muzzle (barrel weight, sight extension to the muzzle (barrel weight) and the muzzle (barrel weight) are the muzzle (barrel weight).
-5 0 Total length of the Air Rifle system (from end of barrel or extension to rear end of the action or system) 850mm/33.46 in.
+N The front sight may not extend beyond the muzzle of the rifle or of any extension to the muzzle (barrel weight, sight extension) 0 Total length of the Air Rifle system (from end of barrel or extension to rear end of the action or system) 850mm/33.46 in.

 K - See the diagram on the next page.
 The butt-plate may be adjusted up or down.
-The butt plate may be offset to the right or left of the butt-stock center and/or the buttplate may be turned on its vertical axis.
+The butt plate may be offset to the right or left of the butt-stock center and/or the butt-plate may be turned on its vertical axis.
 If a multi-part butt-plate is used, ALL parts of the butt-plate must be offset or turned in the same direction from the butt-stock center.
 If a one-piece butt-plate is used, it may be offset left or right and/or be turned on its horizontal axis and/or be turned on its vertical axis.
 No part of the butt-plate (outer edges) may extend more than 30 mm from the butt-stock center-line.
 The butt-stock center line is a vertical line that is perpendicular to the center-line of the bore.